Henry B. Clarke House: Widow Clarke's House

 In 1871 John Chrimes, a prominent Chicago tailor, purchased the house and moved it farther south to 45th Street and Wabash Avenue into what was then the township of Hyde Park.
 When the house was being moved, a packet of papers was discovered that Clarke had apparently buried when building the house.
 The packet contained a memorial to President Martin van Buren recommending Henry Clarke for a job, tax receipts, newspapers of the day, and a statement in Henry Clarke's handwriting, stating, "I, Henry B. Clarke, am an ardent Democrat."
 In the 20th century, the building came into the hands of the St. Paul Church of God in Christ.
 As the parsonage and community hall of this church, the Clarke House was the working home of Bishop Louis Henry Ford, the man for whom the Bishop Ford Freeway would later be named.
 Ford did much to preserve and repair the structure, and worked to bring its history to the attention of the city.

 Another move

-In 1977, the City of Chicago purchased the house and moved it to its current location, a project that included lifting the entire building over the L tracks on the Englewood-Jackson Park line.
+In 1977, the City of Chicago purchased the house and moved it to its current location, a project that included lifting the entire building over the Chicago "L" tracks on the Englewood-Jackson Park line.
 It was a cold December night and the hydraulic equipment responsible for supporting the house froze.
-For two weeks, the house sat adjacent to the El tracks until it could be moved to its current home at 1827 S. Indiana.
+For two weeks, the house sat adjacent to the "L" tracks until it could be moved to its current home at 1827 S. Indiana.